JBStepan/JBStepan/README.md

 A 15-year old who likes to code.

-- 🔭 I’m currently working on: Almost anything
+- 🔭 I’m currently working on: POECalculator
-- 🌱 I’m currently learning: More of Python librarys
+- 🌱 I’m currently learning: More of C# and the LSPDFR Api
 - 📫 How to reach me: Dm on Twitter @jbstepan or email me Personal: tonymoooon543@gmail.com School: jaoto23@icstudents.org
 - 😄 Pronouns: He/Him/His